-I’m always on a lookout for new Android technologies, and lately I’ve been focusing architectural patterns like MVVM and MVI enveloped in Clean architecture, coupled with powerful RxJava, sharp Dagger DI library and fast ORM solutions like ObjectBox or Room.
+I’m always on a lookout for new Android technologies, and lately I’ve been focusing on architectural patterns like MVVM and MVI enveloped in Clean architecture, coupled with powerful RxJava, Dagger DI library and fast ORM solutions like ObjectBox or Room.
 All this technologies allow me to quickly respond to required changes, and create testable software.
-Since 2018 I’ve fully switched to a new official programming language for Android – Kotlin.
+Since 2018 I’ve switched to a new official programming language for Android – Kotlin.

 Some of the libraries I use every day and have experience with: